samimirza10/Predictive-Maintenance-RUL-Estimation/README.md

 * Temporal delta features
 * Operating regime clustering using KMeans

+Rolling/lag/delta features are computed per-engine (grouped by `engine_id`) so no information crosses between different engines' trajectories.

 ### 3. Validation Strategy

 To prevent temporal leakage, GroupKFold cross-validation was performed using engine IDs as grouping variables.